Eric-Chng/HHS-library-app/README.md

 * Book information and cover images powered by Google Books, labeled within the app consistent with their API usage policies
 * Facebook logo used for application graphics with explicit permission from the Facebook Brand Resource Center
 * Google logo used for application graphics in accordance with trademark usage guidelines available [here](https://www.google.com/permissions/trademark/rules.html)
+* The App Store, iOS, iPhone, iPad, XCode, and Swift are all registered trademarks of Apple Inc.
 * Photo of Homestead High School cafeteria and horse statue provided by the Homestead High School Epitaph
 * Following image acknowledgements are consistent with the [Freepik terms of use](freepik.com/terms_of_use)
 * ["Boxing day sale background"](https://www.freepik.com/free-vector/boxing-day-sale-background_1442395.htm) image designed by [Freepik](freepik.com)
 * ["Safety lock logo"](https://www.freepik.com/free-vector/safety-lock-logo_717950.htm#term=lock%20icon&page=1&position=9) image designed by [Freepik](freepik.com)
 * ["Colorful books pack"](https://www.freepik.com/free-vector/colorful-books-pack_813860.htm#term=book&page=1&position=2) image designed by [Freepik](freepik.com)
 * All other images and icons are completely original